lit/lit.dev/packages/lit-dev-content/site/docs/components/decorators.md

 ### Using decorators with Babel  { #decorators-babel }

-If you're compiling JavaScript with [Babel](https://babeljs.io/docs/en/), you can enable decorators by adding the following plugins and assumptions:
+If you're compiling JavaScript with [Babel](https://babeljs.io/docs/en/), you can enable decorators by adding the following plugins and settings:

 *   [`@babel/plugin-proposal-decorators`](https://babeljs.io/docs/en/babel-plugin-proposal-decorators)
 *   [`@babel/plugin-proposal-class-properties`](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties)